Configure EIGRP redistribution settings

 • Delay Time—The routing delay in tens of microseconds.
 Valid values range from 0 to 4294967295.

-• Reliability —The likelihood of successful packet transmission is expressed as a number 0 through 255.
+• Reliability—The likelihood of successful packet transmission is expressed AS a number 0 through 255.
 The value 255 indicates 100 percent reliability; 0 means no reliability.

 • Loading— The effective bandwidth of the route.
 Valid values range from 1 to 255.
 255 indicates 100 percent loading.